 was awarded the D.S.M.

-To continue.
 On arriving alongside the quay at Rosyth I

 found three or four dirty old destroyers were berthed.
 One was

 had about fifteen seamen from the R.N.V.R.
 Sussex division, most of us

 ordinary seamen or A.B's (Able Bodied) and not very knowledgeable about